 In 1988, the Wareham Free Library applied to and received a grant from the Massachusetts Public Library Construction Program to build Wareham’s first town-owned public library building.

 The building site was chosen along Rte.
 6 near the Memorial Town Hall on the north side of the street.
-The site was once the home of an elementary school which burned down in 1966.
-The site was then called the Arruda Playground but had fallen into considerable disrepair.
+The site was once the home of the Pilgrim Memorial School, which burned down in July of 1966.
+The site was then called the Arruda Playground, but had fallen into considerable disrepair.
 The site was chosen because it was owned by the Town and is in a desirable central location.

-On May 6, 1991 the library opened its doors to the public, at 59 Marion Road, in the first town-owned library building in its history.
+On May 6, 1991 the library opened its doors to the public, at 59 Marion Road.
 The new library designed by Amsler Woodhouse MacLean, Architects, Inc. and built by Travi Construction Corp. of Norwell, has received praise from across the state for its design and beauty.

 The Friends of the Wareham Free Library, Inc. began fundraising and over $700,000 was raised.
 This included $120,000 in Community Preservation funds.
 The addition and renovation to the historic building was designed by Stephen Kelleher Architects and construction by R.P.
 Valois & Company was completed June, 2011.